Welcome to the Year 9 guide to Key Stage 4 Specialisms

 Procedure

-A provider wishing to request access should contact our Careers Leader, Mr Elliott Moore on This email address is being protected from spambots.
-You need JavaScript enabled to view it., via the school contact details above.
+A provider wishing to request access should contact Mr Elliott Moore (Careers Leader), via the school contact details above.
 This will support the school and provider to identify the most suitable opportunity within the careers programme.
+The school safeguarding policy sets out the school’s approach to allowing providers into school as visitors to talk to our students.

 Resources

 Once visits have been agreed, the school will provide appropriate rooming to facilitate the visit, along with any equipment requested by the provider, where it is available.
+Providers are welcome to leave a copy of their prospectus or other relevant course literature to be available for students.

 Providers previously worked with